RobertKoval/Fillit/README.md

 Group project with [Alim](https://github.com/mnonne)

-Realised only with arrays and backtracking.
+Realised only with arrays and backtracking algo.